Expert Articles On Concealed Carry:

 Bruce is a contributing editor for Concealed Carry Magazine where he pens the Armed Senior Citizen column in each issue.
 He is also a weekly contributor to Guns & Patriots.
-Below are some of his articles, with the most recent at the top of the list.
+Below are some of his expert articles on concealed carry, with the most recent at the top of the list.
 Click any title for more information.

 There is no question that gun crime is a serious problem in many big cities, such as Philadelphia, Pennsylvania.
 At a time when Police Departments have been forced to downsize and prioritize due to severe budget cuts, law enforcement have been stretched to the limit.
 This could be one factor in giving violent criminals more bravado.